Sindhu Darshan Festival 2023 Date : June( Dates yet to be announced)

-In 1996 senior BJP leader LK Advani and veteran journalist Tarun Vijay rediscovered the Sindh river on a trip to Leh.
-Vijay, to commemorate their rediscovery of the river's origin in Ladakh, dreamt of having a festival to celebrate the river on its banks.
+In 1996 senior BJP leader LK Advani and veteran journalist Tarun Vijay rediscovered the Sindh River on a trip to Leh.
+To commemorate their rediscovery of the river's origin in Ladakh, Vijay dreamt of having a festival to celebrate the river on its banks.
 First held in 1997 over three days in October, it has been conducted annually since then.
-A symbolic celebration of the embodiment of India's collective identity, the festival celebrates the river that gave birth to the ancient Indus Valley civilisation.
+A symbolic celebration of the embodiment of India's collective identity, the festival celebrates the river that gave birth to the ancient Indus Valley civilization.

 The event attracts festival-goers from all streams of life and communities around the country and is a festival of inclusivity.
 It has gained a special place of prominence for the Hindu Sindhi community, who used to make the pilgrimage during pre-independence days to worship the river deity that now lies in present-day Pakistan.
-It is a festival that has come to extol Indian values of tolerance and commitment to communal harmony.
+This festival has come to extol Indian values of tolerance and commitment to communal harmony.

-Sindhu Darshan Festival strives to be a unifying thread that cuts through the boundaries of all kinds and reinforces the idea of a nation that believes in the values of communal harmony and acceptance of each other.
+Sindhu Darshan Festival strives to be a unifying thread that cuts through the boundaries of all kinds and reinforces the idea of a nation that believes in communal harmony and acceptance of each other.